AhmedSaeedAS/ReactNative-StarterProject/README.md

 In the project directory, you can run:

+# Run on Android device
 ### `react-native run-android`

-To run on Android device
+# To run on IOS device
 ### `react-native run-ios`
-To run on IOS device